Ministry of Foreign Affairs (Russia): Minister of Foreign Affairs

 The Minister of Foreign Affairs is the head of the Foreign Ministry.
 The Minister represents Russia in bilateral and multilateral negotiations and signs international treaties; divides responsibilities between his deputies and the Director-General; approves regulations for the structural subdivisions of the central apparatus; and appoints senior officials from the central apparatus, foreign agencies and territorial bodies.

 Russia's Permanent Mission to the United Nations

 The Permanent Mission of Russia to the United Nations is one of the most important foreign offices of the Ministry of Foreign Affairs.
 The Permanent Mission conducts negotiations on behalf of the Russian Federation on the most important problems of international relations.
 The Representative Office is headed by the Permanent Representative appointed by the President on the proposal of the Minister for Foreign Affairs.
 The Permanent Representative represents Russia in all UN structures, including meetings of the Security Council.
 In special cases, the Minister for Foreign Affairs himself may take his place.

 In terms of the number of staff, the Russian mission is one of the largest at the UN.
 There is even a secondary school with a profound study of English.

-List of heads of Foreign Affairs
+List of heads

 Overseas schools

 The ministry operates a network of overseas schools for children of Russian diplomats.